vellum-ai/vellum-python-sdks/examples/workflows/mcp_demo/README.md

 # MCP Demo

-_NOTE: This Workflow is still under development and is not yet ready for reuse_

 This Workflow is an example of how to use a Vellum Workflow as an [MCP](https://modelcontextprotocol.io/introduction) Client.
 It depends on the [Github MCP Server](https://github.com/github/github-mcp-server) for performing actions on the user's GitHub account on their behalf.

 To use locally, you should create a [GitHub personal access token](https://github.com/settings/personal-access-tokens) and save it in a local `.env` file: